-We are a biopharmaceutical company specializing in the development of novel therapeutics to treat ophthalmic diseases, with a focus on orphan and age-related retinal diseases.
-We currently have two product candidates, Zimura® (avacincaptad pegol), an anti-complement factor C5 aptamer, and Fovista® (pegpleranib), an anti-platelet derived growth factor, or PDGF, aptamer.
-Prior to 2017, the Company's primary focus was on developing Fovista and Zimura for various types of age-related macular degeneration, or AMD, which is a disorder of the central portion of the retina, known as the macula, that may result in blindness.
-In December 2016, we announced that two of our three pivotal, Phase 3 clinical trials for Fovista in combination with the anti-vascular endothelial growth factor, or anti-VEGF, drug Lucentis® (ranibizumab) for the treatment of wet AMD, failed to meet their primary endpoint.
-We announced in early 2017 that we had engaged a financial advisor to assist us in reviewing our strategic alternatives, including identifying potential business development opportunities.
+We are a biopharmaceutical company specializing in the development of novel therapeutics to treat ophthalmic diseases, with a focus on age-related and orphan retinal diseases.
+We currently have two product candidates in development, Zimura® (avacincaptad pegol), an anti-complement factor C5 aptamer, and Fovista® (pegpleranib), an anti-platelet derived growth factor, or PDGF, aptamer.
+Prior to 2017, our primary focus was on developing Fovista and Zimura for various types of age-related macular degeneration, or AMD, which is a disorder of the central portion of the retina, known as the macula, that may result in blindness.
+In December 2016, we announced that two of our three pivotal Phase 3 clinical trials for Fovista in combination with the antivascular endothelial growth factor, or anti-VEGF, drug Lucentis® (ranibizumab) for the treatment of wet AMD, which we refer to as the OPH1002 and OPH1003 trials, failed to meet their primary endpoint.
+In August 2017, we announced that the third pivotal Phase 3 clinical trial for Fovista in combination with the anti-VEGF drugs Eylea® (aflibercept) or Avastin® (bevacizumab) for the treatment of wet AMD, which we refer to as the OPH1004 trial, failed to meet its primary endpoint.
+We are in the process of winding down the OPH1004 Fovista trial and have no future plans to develop Fovista in wet AMD and only very limited Fovista development activity outside of wet AMD.
+In early 2017 we announced that we had engaged a financial advisor to assist us in reviewing our strategic alternatives, including identifying potential business development opportunities.
 Also beginning in early 2017, we undertook a reassessment of our development plans for Zimura and Fovista, which included an evaluation of the scientific rationale for potentially developing these product candidates in one or more other ophthalmic indications for which there is a high unmet need.

-On July 26, 2017, we announced that we are pursuing a strategy to leverage our clinical experience and retina expertise to identify and develop therapies to treat multiple ophthalmic orphan diseases for which there are limited or no treatment options available.
-We believe that there are advantages of orphan drug development, including regulatory exclusivity, the potential for smaller clinical trials and the potential for an accelerated development timeline of the orphan retinal indications.
-In parallel, we are continuing our on-going programs in age-related retinal diseases.
-We believe that by leveraging our ophthalmic expertise and by focusing on orphan eye diseases together with our on-going programs in age-related retinal diseases, we will have multiple potential opportunities to bring ophthalmic therapeutics to market.
+In July 2017, we announced that we are pursuing a strategy to leverage our clinical experience and retina expertise to identify and develop therapies to treat multiple ophthalmic orphan diseases for which there are limited or no treatment options available.
+We believe that there are advantages of orphan drug development, including regulatory exclusivity, the potential for smaller clinical trials and the potential for an accelerated development timeline for orphan retinal indications.
+In parallel, we are continuing our on-going Zimura programs in age-related retinal diseases.
+We believe that by leveraging our ophthalmic expertise and by focusing on orphan eve diseases together with our on-going Zimura programs in age-related retinal diseases, we will have multiple potential opportunities to bring ophthalmic therapeutics to market.
 We also are continuing our business development efforts to identify and potentially obtain rights to additional products, product candidates and technologies that would complement our strategic goals as well as other compelling ophthalmology opportunities.